onicagroup/sting/README.md

 Sturdy Tactical Integrated Nerf Gun
 Copyright 2017, Sturdy Networks, LLC

-This program and all accomplying documentation and schematics is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
+This program and all accompanying documentation and schematics is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
 either version 2 of the License, or (at your option) any later version.